-Potential sources of aquifer recharge or replenishment include precipitation, surface water deep percolation (including the Arkansas and Cimarron Rivers and irrigation ditch areas) return flow from irrigation use, lateral groundwater flow, and flow from adjacent aquifers.
+Recharge.
+Potential sources of aquifer recharge or replenishment include precipitation, surface water deep percolation (including the Arkansas and Cimarron Rivers and irrigation ditch areas), return flow from irrigation use, lateral groundwater flow, and flow from adjacent aquifers.
+Though some small scale private importation projects occur on the fringes of the district, no large scale water importation sources and projects have yet been developed.

 Aquifer depletion generally decreases with increased precipitation.
 However, local replenishment is affected by soil properties, land cover and land use.
-Regional replenishment estimates are low, typically less than about one inch annually.
+Natural regional replenishment estimates are low, typically less than one inch annually.
 Recharge may be higher locally, such as beneath river and ditch corridors, irrigated land, and sand dunes.
-Overall, district aquifers receive a highly deficient supply for aquifer replenishment that is projected to cause billions of dollars in future lost economy.
+An overall shortage and decline in sufficient recharge is projected to cause billions of dollars in future lost economy.
 Recent estimates from the Kansas Geological Survey indicate about a million acre-feet net consumption occurs annually on average beyond what is returned or replenished through lateral aquifer flow, return flows, and natural groundwater recharge.

+Weather modification.
 Management program support of a Western Kansas Weather Modification program occurred historically each year for counties in the district who elected to participate for rain enhancement and hail suppression.
-Recently, member counties discontinued participation due in large part to budget restrictions and crop insurance risk management programs addressing potential crop loss, and GMD3 support has been suspended.
+Recently, member counties discontinued participation due in large part to budget restrictions and crop insurance risk management programs addressing potential crop loss, and GMD3 support has therefore been suspended.

-Water Use and Water Level/Saturated Thickness Declines
+Water Use and Groundwater Level/Saturated Thickness Declines

-GMD3 has some of the highest-intensity groundwater use areas in Kansas.
-This water use, combined with low recharge from rainfall, has created large declines in water storage that do not generally recover, but the Ogallala/High Plains Aquifer is still a highly productive water resource for the people within the district.
-Maps and graphics related to water use and water levels are included in the Appendix.
+GMD3 has some of the highest-intensity groundwater use areas where nearly half of all groundwater pumped in Kansas annually occurs.
+This water use, combined with low groundwater recharge from rainfall and underflow from outside the district has created large declines in water storage that do not generally recover without new sources for aquifer replenishment yet to be developed.
+However, the Ogallala/High Plains Aquifer is still a highly productive water resource for the people within the district and for Kansas.
+Maps, model references and graphics related to water use and water levels are included in the Appendix.

+GMD3 PROGRAMS

+Elements of a Groundwater Management Program

+Working relationships with local, state and federal regulatory agencies;

+Harmonizing the purposes of the GMD3 Management Program with state administration of water rights and groundwater quality;

+Facilitating planned surface water and groundwater conjunctive use operations;

+Monitoring of groundwater levels and storage inventory;

+Mitigating conditions of overdraft by encouraging conservation and exploring opportunities for additional sources of supply;

+Administering a well construction, abandonment and well plugging program;

+Development of groundwater replenishment sources;

+Demonstrating leadership in the construction and operation of groundwater contamination cleanup, recharge, storage, conservation, water recycling, and extraction projects;

+Identifying and partnering to manage wellhead protection and recharge areas;

+Minimizing the migration of contaminated groundwater;

+Controlling saline water intrusion into fresh groundwater supplies; and,

+Reviewing water and land use plans and coordinating with water and land use planning agencies to harmonize planning with the management program and assess activities which create a reasonable risk to members and the management program.

+To address the 14 water supply problems identified in this management program document and to address other aspects of GMD3 member rights and interests, the following programs are identified.

+GMD3 Water Rights Administration Program

+GMD3 Water Rights Administration Guiding Principles: